check-spelling/check-spelling-docs/Rebasing-spelling-PRs.md

 * `git_diff_filter` -- mostly for use w/ `git_compare_branches`
 * `drop_everything` -- mostly for rebasing onto trees that have deleted files (typically for splitting a branch)
 * `top_wins` -- pick the first side of a three way merge
+* `what_needs_to_be_fixed` -- look for items that were removed in the current proposed commit but are still present when the commit conflicted

 ```
 what_was_removed() {
   git show --word-diff -U0 $1 |